asciamanna/asciamanna.github.io/_posts/2018-03-25-too-simple-to-test.md

 ## Benefits of Microtesting Simple Code

 Skilled TDD practitioners create isolated, object-level microtests.
-The resulting microtest suite contains many tiny tests that run extremely fast (less than 10ms) and execute and test a very small path in the code.
+The resulting microtest suite contains many tiny tests that run extremely fast (60ms or less) and execute and test a very small path in the code.
 These tests are favored over larger and more complicated unit tests that lack isolation.
 TAD unit testing often results in extraneous tests and tests that are difficult to understand.

 ### Error Localization